Jean Grey: Age of Apocalypse

 In the Age of Apocalypse storyline, Jean is a student of Magneto.
 She is forced to suppress her telepathic powers in order to escape from the Shadow King's attacks.
 She eventually falls in love with fellow student, Weapon X. Jean is later kidnapped by Mr. Sinister, who offers her a place among his team.
 She refuses, and is sent to Sinister's breeding pens.
 Weapon X rescues her, but not before Sinister extracted her DNA and combined it with that of Cyclops to engineer the perfect mutant, X-Man.
 Weapon X, and Jean leave the X-Men and join forces with the Human High Council.
 She learns of a plan to drop nuclear bombs on the United States to kill Apocalypse.
 She confronts Weapon X, then leaves him to try to stop the attack with the aid of Cyclops.
 She's apparently killed at the hands of Cyclops' brother, Prelate Havok, before she can hold back the nuclear bombs with her telekinesis.

 In the tenth-anniversary limited series, it is revealed that Jean was the one that stopped the nuclear attack from the Human High Council with the last of her powers.
 She was also "resurrected" by Sinister and began displaying Phoenix Force powers, known in this reality as "Mutant Alpha" abilities.
-Jean doesn't remember her old life at first, so Sinister manipulated her to create a new team to fight the X-Men, the Sinister Six.
+Jean does not remember her old life at first, so Sinister manipulated her to create a new team to fight the X-Men, the Sinister Six.
 During the fight between the two teams, Logan is able to connect emotionally with Jean.
 She turns on Sinister and incinerates him.
 Jean and Logan reunite, and she becomes leader of the X-Men at Magneto's behest.

-Amazing Spider-Man: Renew Your Vows

-In this continuity, she is married to Wolverine and is a co-director of education for Xavier's School of Gifted Youngsters.
-The two have a daughter named Kate whom the others nickname "Shine."
-It's revealed that she broke up with Scott after he lost faith in Xavier's vision when Xavier and the Avengers proposed self-policing of mutant and superhero kind with the Avengers to prevent the Superhuman Registration Act.
-When Xavier offers an invitation for Spider-Man and Mary-Jane's daughter to enroll in their school, she tries to convince the couple that it's the right decision.

-Days of Future Past

-In the timeline known as the Days of Future Past, Jean dies when Mastermind detonated a nuclear device at Pittsburgh, after she had given birth to her and Scott's daughter, Rachel, a few months before.
-There are conflicting reports whether this Jean had been replaced by the Phoenix Force.